Episode 8: Red Metal

 "You better have a reason for disturbing…"

 "Okay, okay!"
 She sat up placing one of Lukas's pillows on her lap.
 "Just wanted to let you know that Courtney's been all mopey and stuff since she got out the hospital.
 Something about wanting to talk to you."

 "W-would you put a shirt on!"
 Natalie quickly looked away from Lukas's body as he walked toward her.
-Her cheeks were red as she spoke and she could feel her heart beating faster.
 "Courtney would never forgive me if I let you do perverted stuff to me."

 "Let you…. what?
-You little…" Lukas gave the 7th grader a dumbfounded, confused look.
-"Fine let me get a shirt."
+You little…" Lukas gave the seventh grader a dumbfounded, confused look.
+"Whatever, let me get a shirt."

 Moments later, Natalie watched Lukas pop out from behind the closet door with a shirt on.
 She was hugging the soft pillow, the bottom of her face smothered in it.
 "Just cause we're future husband and wife doesn't mean I'm going to let you do whatever you want to me.
 There has to be a mutual understanding!"